Sunday, August 31, 2014

 The album also contains a phenomenal cover of the Beatles’ moody rocker “I Want You (She’s So Heavy).”
 Hazel serves up some scorching, mind-blowing solos on this cut, and the vocals (provided by the Brides of Funkenstein) are hauntingly soulful.
 The Brides are also featured on the mellow, outrĂ© track “Frantic Moment.”
 Their vocals go down nice and easy like a glass of some smooth cognac.

-Game, Dames and Guitar Thangs was Hazel’s only full album that was released while he was alive.
+Game, Dames and Guitar Thangs was Hazel’s only full album that was released during his lifetime.
 Several of his previously unreleased recordings were put out posthumously following his death in 1992.
 Game went out of print shortly after its release.
 The LP remained out of print for many years.
 As a result, the album became a huge collector’s item.
 It was considered a badge of honor among hardcore P-Funk and Hazel fans to be the owner of this very rare album.
 It gave the owner significant bragging rights among his or her fellow funkateers and Hazel devotees.

 Rhino Records reissued the album in 2004 as a numbered, limited-edition compact disc.
 The reissue had four bonus tracks, which were originally from Hazel’s 1994 EP Jams From The Heart.
 After all the copies of the limited release had run out, Collector’s Choice Music released the collection sans the extra bonus songs.
 And it was reissued again in Gatefold form by RealGoneMusic in 2012.
 This release doesn’t have the extra bonus tracks, just the original seven-track listing.